Case Notes Template

 Include client perspective

 Document the client's concerns and response to interventions or discussions.
-Recording case notes with this approach demonstrate respect for service users and provide valuable context for future interactions.
+Recording case notes with this approach demonstrates respect for service users and provides valuable context for future interactions.

 Use templates carefully

 Use Case Notes Templates or case management software to ensure consistency and completeness.
-However, be cautious not to let these tools limit the individualization of each client's record.
+However, be cautious not to let these tools or possible case note examples limit the individualization of each client's record.

 Use professional language